TeamNut/MapEditor-with-CotEngine/README.md

 ## Updated
 * Fixed mechanism about camera move
 * Re-design inner mechanism about key input
-* Now you can ready more tiles safety at the bottom item view to place blocks.
+* Now you can ready more tiles safety at the bottom item view to place blocks
 ***

 ## Caution